What Is a Staging Site? How Do You Set One Up?

 Best of all, our staging service enables you to set up full copies of your website in a matter of clicks, and then merge them back with your live installation just as easily.
 As far as staging goes, it doesn’t get any simpler than that.

-Option 2: Using a WordPress Staging Plugin to Create Your Staging Sandbox
+Option 2: Use a WordPress Plugin to Create Your Staging Site

 If setting up a staging site with your web host is not an option, you can also use a plugin like WP Staging:

-Once you’ve installed and activated the plugin, you can select Start Cloning and it will scan your site for relevant information.
-Next, you can decide whether you want to copy over all of your site’s database tables and files, or just specific ones.
+Once you’ve installed and activated the WordPress plugin, you can select Start Cloning This action will set off a thorough examination of your site for pertinent information.
+Following this, you can make a calculated decision on whether to duplicate all components of your site’s database and files for your staging site or only specific ones.
+This ensures you have a reliable and efficient staging site perfectly mirroring your live site.

 After making your choices, click on Start Cloning again.
 You’ll get a real-time readout of the cloning process as it takes place.
 How long it takes to clone your site will depend on the overall size, but once it’s done you’ll be ready to use your new staging site.